-According to the BiH Constitution, decisions at both BiH Parliamentary Assembly Houses are made by the majority of votes of representatives/delegates, subject to the majority not being smaller than one third of the members from both entities.
+According to the BiH Constitution, decisions at both BiH Parliamentary majority Assembly Houses made bv the of votes are of representatives/delegates, subject to the majority not being smaller than one third of the members from both entities.
 If that is not the case, the House President, along with his/her two Deputies, working as a Commission, tries to achieve agreement within three days from making the decision or law.
 If the House Collegiums does not manage to achieve agreement, the decision is made by re-voting and majority of con votes which may not constitute two thirds or more of votes from each entity.